nucbio/hpc-setup/README.md

 ## Structure
 - Downloaded archives are in `sources` directory.
 - Installed packages are in `package/package-version` directories.
+- Environmental module (`Lmod`) is installed and should be added to the .bashrc or export PATH.
 - Environmental module files are in `modulefiles/package` directory with `version.lua` module files.